Table of Contents

 Data can also be collected from internal knowledge management (e.g., searches, articles accessed) and social and collaboration platforms (e.g., questions, searches, contributions, content views, sharing, likes and dislikes, and peer ratings of their contributions).
 Organizational network analysis (ONA) can leverage data from emails, collaboration platform posts, and meeting schedules to identify subject matter experts (SMEs) and employees seeking advice and counsel, revealing peer-to-peer social learning.

-xAPI, an eLearning data standard or specification that enables the capture and sharing of learning data across different systems, provides an exciting and noninvasive option for data collection.
+xAPI, an eLearning data standard or specification that enables the capture and sharing of learning data across different systems, offers an exciting, noninvasive option for data collection.
 It can automatically capture activities on desktop or mobile devices, such as simulations, work tasks, development activities, and social or collaborative platforms.
 Embedded mini-surveys can be programmed to “pop up” after viewing an online asset and asking to rate its relevance and usefulness.

 Self-report